COPD walking group

 Tim Noble, participating walker

 The initial programme was put together by Eden, the Met Office, the NHS and the Core Fitness Studio in Falmouth.
-Since then, around 120 group members have benefited from taking part, along with their partners or carers.
+Since then, around hundreds of group members have benefited from taking part, along with their partners or carers.

 Why the Eden Project?